Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

 In the template files, there are lots of repeated codes, we can write a layout and we can remove the repetition.
 Let's create layout.html inside the templates folder.
 After we create the layout we will import to every file.

+#### Serving Static File

+Create a static folder in your project directory.
+Inside the static folder create CSS or styles folder and create a CSS stylesheet.
+We use the *url_for* module to serve the static file.

 layout.html